TrveHooman/trve-rec0n/README.md

 # Automated Asset Discovery and Behavioral Drift Monitoring

 A bash-based reconnaissance pipeline designed for continuous attack surface monitoring.
-This tool focuses on stateful tracking, identifying deltas (changes) between scans to highlight new assets and behavioral shifts.
+This tool focuses on stateful tracking, identifying deltas (changes) between scans to highlight new assets and behavioral shifts and reporting them via Telegram.

 ## Pipeline Overview